David7ce/karchsys/README.md

 - Write the commands manually following the [Arch Wiki](https://wiki.archlinux.org/title/Installation_guide)

 ## 2. Post-installation
 After installing KarchSys you can install extra packages with your package manager.
-Execure `sh install-pkglist.sh` for Arch linux or create your script.
+Execute `sh ./scripts/install-packages.sh` for Arch linux or create your script.
 ```sh
 sudo pacman -S package-name  # on arch
 sudo apt install package-name # on debian